Course navigation

 Keep SKILL.md focused on the essentials.
 Put detailed reference material in separate files and link to them from the main file.
 Claude only loads those extra files when it actually needs them.

-Worked Example: /write-tests
+Worked example: /write-tests

 This skill tells Claude exactly how to write unit tests for any file you point it at — consistent structure, consistent naming, no repeated instructions.
 After building it you can run /write-tests src/utils/date.ts and Claude will follow the same approach every time.

-Create the skill folder
+Step 1 — create the skill folder

 Terminal